 Histogram: A bar graph depicting the distribution of fibre diameter for the sample.

-On the vertical (y) axis of the graph is the micron of the fibre counts.
-On the horizontal
+On the horizontal (y) axis of the graph is the micron of the fibre counts.
+On the

-(x) axis are a series of numbers which represent the frequency of distribution of
+vertical (x) axis are a series of numbers which represent the frequency of distribution

 SL: Staple length expressed in millimetres.
 Staple is another term for fibre bundle